-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Lake County General Health District, Lake County, Ohio, as of and for the year ended December 31, 2010, which collectively comprise the Lake County General Health District, Ohio's basic financial statements and have issued our report thereon dated March 15, 2011, wherein we noted that the Lake County General Health District, Ohio, uses a comprehensive basis of accounting other than generally accepted accounting principles.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Lake County General Health District, Lake County, Ohio, as of and for the year ended December 31, 2011, which collectively comprise the Lake County General Health District, Ohio's basic financial statements and have issued our report thereon dated March 23, 2012, wherein we noted that the Lake County General Health District, Ohio, uses a comprehensive basis of accounting other than generally accepted accounting principles and wherein we noted that the Lake County General Health District, Ohio, uses a comprehensive basis of accounting other than generally accepted accounting principles and wherein we noted that the Lake County General Health District implemented the provisions of Governmental Accounting Standards Board (GASB) Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.